BLCM/BLCMods/Borderlands 2 mods/55tumbl/Skill Scaling Patch/README.md

 # Change log

+* [2018-08-09] v2.1: Added the modifications to Deathtrap's ranged shock attacks.
 * [2018-07-31] v2.0: Added the Immolate & Electrical Burn fixes.
 * [2018-07-18] v1.1: Fixed a small issue with the calculation of the Phalanx Shield Capacity.
 Switched to BLCMM-compatible format.
 * [2018-06-24] v1.0.